-Institute for Spanish Tourism Quality (ICTE), has published a series of UNE Specifications, which establish the guidelines and recommendations for reducing the risk of the spread of coronavirus SARS-CoV-2 in the tourism sector.
+The Spanish Association for Standardization, UNE, in collaboration with the Spanish Institute for Tourism Quality (ICTE), has published 22 UNE Specifications that establish guidelines and recommendations for the reduction of SARS-CoV-2 coronavirus infection in the tourism sector.
 The Spanish Association for Standardization has made these documents open access, available free of charge to anyone to use.

 These are in addition to recently published UNE Specifications for spas, hotels and tourist apartments, travel agencies, campsites and holiday resorts, restaurants and catering services, rural accommodation, golf courses, tourist guides, museums and heritage sites, tourist information offices, inns/hostels, active tourism and ecotourism.